Agent Builder is in beta. Some features are still in development and are subject to change.

 Add the set state block to the canvas

-Search for the Set state block in the blueprints toolkit on the left side of the page.
+Search for the Set state block in the block library.
 Then click and drag the Set state block onto the canvas.

 2

-Click on the Set state block you just added to open its settings.
+Click the Set state block you just added to edit its settings.
+Update the following settings:

 The block should now look like this: